maxwellbenton2/what-is-p5-skills-based-intros/README.md

   - Follow the prompts in `myFirstSketch.js` to get started in creating a basic p5 sketch
   - After the TODOs have been completed, your program should look like the gif below

-Make sure to refer to the documentation if you are having trouble

 [p5-home]: "https://p5js.org/"
 [dl-p5]: "https://p5js.org/download/"
 [abstraction]: "https://en.wikipedia.org/wiki/Abstraction_(software_engineering)"